gvwilson/sensibleadventures/nardica/nardica.md

 one at the rear, and clipped themselves on with safety lines.
 A moment later their armor blurred and silvered to match the metal tone of the train.

-"All aboard," Wales urged.
+"All aboard," Wales said lightly.
 Iffy nodded.
 She hadn't been afraid before, but she was now.

 The door hissed shut behind her.
 Inside, the car wasn't nearly as fancy as the one from *Murder on the Transantarctic Express*.
 The chairs sat on swiveling bases and were padded to cushion passengers against acceleration.
-There was a toilet stall at one end, a little kitchen at the other, and there, near the front, Doctor Johel in her exoskeleton, her visor up and one arm free so that she could sip tea from a travel mug with the old British flag on its side.
+There was a toilet stall at one end, a little kitchen at the other, and right in the middle, Doctor Johel with her visor up and one arm free from her bulky exoskeleton so that she could sip tea from a travel mug with the old British flag on its side.

+"Acceleration in thirty seconds," the train said.
+Iffy and Wales took seats behind Doctor Johel's and buckled themselves in.
+"Fifteen seconds.
+Laser de-icing enabled.
+Plume suppression enabled.
+Ten seconds.
+Nine, eight..."  *I should have gone to the toilet*, Iffy realized, and then the voice said, "Two, one, acceleration," and a giant hand pressed her softly back into her seat as the train shot forward, picking up speed with every meter.

+She had expected it to rumble and shake.
+She had expected she would have trouble breathing, like characters in sims about rocket launches, but it was nothing like that.
+Instead, it was quiet, smooth, and a little disappointing.
+Then she looked out the window and her disappointment evaporated.
+They were going *fast*, faster than she'd ever gone in her life.
+Snow-covered cairns of ground rock shot past the window, growing larger by the second as Paddington South disappeared behind them until eventually they merged into long, sinuous ridges.
+She gasped as the train dove into a tunnel and almost instantly re-emerged.

+"Is this what flyin's like?" she asked Wales, awed by their speed.
+"Or goin' into space?"

+He smiled, his eyes on the landscape.
+"Pretty close.
+Look, there's the *Scranton*.
+And the *Brule*."
+He pointed at a pair of distant dark shapes that Iffy had taken for more mining waste.
+The window obediently zoomed in to show two hulking machines, each one big enough to use the *Bengal* and the *Guinevere* as bath toys.
+Snow had piled up against their enormous treads and on their decks, and they were surrounded by debris from the explosions that had crippled them during the final days of the war, but even in ruin, they sent a chill up Iffy's spine.
+Something...
+She shook her head.
+She was supposed to tell someone something, but she couldn't remember who or what...

+"Would either of you like some tea?"
+Doctor Johel asked, breaking into Iffy's troubled thoughts.
+She took a sip from her antique travel mug and gestured with it at the little kitchen.
+"It will probably be the last decent brew you get for a while."

+Wales declined, so Iffy did as well, but she did make belated and grateful use of the toilet.
+When she returned, Wales and Doctor Johel were studying a wireframe of a building complex.
+Rooms and stairways and elevators flickered in and out of existence as the core mixed and juggled plans for other satellite ground stations and records of various military research labs to sketch what they might find when they reached their destination.

+Doctor Johel finally waved it away and closed her eyes to nap.
+Iffy had no idea how she could sleep sitting up, especially sitting up inside an exoskeleton, but as her face relaxed and she started to snore, Iffy realized once again just how old she was and how tired she must be.

+"Here," Wales said, bringing up some more schematics.
+"Have a look at these."
+A satellite the size of her head rotated and flew apart into its consistuent
+pieces: cameras, antennas, a nuclear battery the size of her thumb, and all around it, the shimmering flow of code and logic that brought it all to life.